 - Food Chains and Food Webs

 Biodiversity refers to the variety of genes, species, and habitats.
 Biodiversity is an important part of ecosystems because it helps keep life going.
-In this unit, students will be able to explain and describe the ideas and processes of biodiversity that have to do with the environment.
-It’s important that students know the differences between similar concepts and ideas, and can explain those differences both in writing and in person.
+In this unit, you will be able to explain and describe the ideas and processes of biodiversity concerning the environment.
+You must know the differences between similar concepts and ideas and explain those differences in writing and person.

 You will learn about the following topics: